 Hidatsa Shield Figure

 Hidatsa Shield Figure This shining white w brown and darker designs bean came from the Hidatsa Indians of the Missouri River area in North Dakota.
 You can read about them in a favorite book of mine, Buffalo Bird Woman’s Garden.
 It is a very productive pole bean with wonderful flavor.
 90 days to dry.
-50 seeds per pack.
+1 oz per pack.

 Iroquois This is one of my all time favorite beans!
 Not only is it super tasting, both as a snap bean and a dry bean, it is a hugely prolific pole bean, hardy AND beautiful, being striped and spotted black and white.
 In fact, the Iroquois name means “skunk” bean!
 So beautiful you could wear them as beads.
 60 days snap/90 days dry

 Jacob’s Cattle Bean aka Anasazi, not to be confused with New Mexico Cave bean which has a similar appearance of reddish brown and white spots.
 Jacob’s Cattle is a bush bean where New Mexico Cave is a pole bean.
 But this bean is not only beautiful but extremely useful and tasty especially as a baked bean or soup bean, earning it great praise in New England.
 85 day to dry